outbrain/fwumious_wabbit/SPEED.md

 - We have specialized inner loops (with macros) for --ffm_k of 2, 4 and 8.
 - Optimizer is specialized as part of the code, so inner-loop ifs are avoided
+- In FFM we optimize situations where feature values (not weights) are 1.0.
+Three different multiplications by 1.0 within loop that iterates ffm_k times are avoided with; 4% speedup.

 # Algorithmic optimization